RyanCargan/monorepo/projects/cuda-app/README.md

 ## To-Do

+- Create a toy rendering pipeline (with the Thrust API for CUDA) for future extension and experimentation using the parallel _pipeline (pipes & filters)_ pattern
+- Get a proof-of-concept still image render of an import made using the assimp library
 - Use _pure_ builds with flakes to avoid reliance on implicit dependencies for workspace to function (include everything explicitly inside flake.nix)

 ## Current Issues